 4. Most of the season is about creating fair matches and getting everyone pretty good experiences.
 The district tournament is not.
 It is about eliminating people.
-One of the hardest things to deal with in the switch from team matches to tournament play is that almost everyone loses their last match in tournaments, 98% of pro players lose their last match each year, and 98% of high school players lose their last match of the season.
+One of the hardest things to deal with in the switch from team matches to tournament play is that almost everyone loses their last match in tournaments, 97% of pro players lose their last match each year, and 97% of high school players lose their last match of the season.
 It's important to process that idea in advance and not let a loss ruin your experience.
 You should be prepared to fight for every match because the only way to get another is to win.
 You should walk away feeling good about putting your best effort forward, then celebrate a good season with teammates.
 Hopefully your team will have teammates to cheer on after you are eliminated.

 5. On the Good Side (we aren't totally evil): The tournament will attempt to have a consolation bracket for players who lost in the first round.
 It's basically a new tournament for those who lost in their first match - trying to get everyone at least two matches.
 This is never guaranteed, especially in years with rain or excessive heat making some courts unplayable.
 Go back to #2 - the main draw is what the tournament is about, but all the coaches work hard to have a consolation bracket as well.
-The matches are usually pro-sets instead of 2-out-of-3.
+Consolation matches are usually pro-sets instead of 2-out-of-3.

 6. You are more responsible for yourself at this tournament than at other point during the season.
 You'll need to monitor the courts and tournament desk to make sure you know when you are called to play.
 The Pacific Conference plays at 2-3 different venues, some that require a shuttle ride.
 You may not see your coach or teammates for a while.
 Make sure you are prepared - have your water (and spare water) with you, and bring anything you might need to the court.
 You only have 90 seconds to change ends between games.
 That is not enough time to get something you forgot or wait for coaching if they aren't waiting for you.